haberdashPI/vscode-master-key/notes.md

 getting existing tests to work again (some of the recent changes broke them)
   + simpleMotions
   - commandState
-    some of the keys being used are doing the wrong thing (due to default bindings) but I also don't get why the prefixCode is not getting set
+    WIP: tests - `This` is not highlighted (instead its the whole sentence; timing?)

-    I think this comes down to needing to manually update config watchers if we're the one updating the config (VSCode doesn't call back into the same extension when you change config)
+    WIP: tests - extra notification means we miss the error message if it exists (something about a screen reading)

-    I've now reimplemented (but haven't compiled or tried out) internal configuration state management
+    some of the keys being used were doing the wrong thing (due to default bindings) but I also don't get why the prefixCode is not getting set I think this is fixed (verify) but still need to work out the tests above

 BUG: remove command needs to update user settings (e.g. remove mode and definitions)
 BUG: (I think this is related to the above) default mode is not properly set when loading a new keybinding set